OpenNebula/website/content/7.0/quick_start/automatic_deployment_of_opennebula_with_one_deploy/on-prem_deployment_with_one_deploy/one_deploy_tutorial_local_ds.md

 Once you have edited the files, it’s time to run the Ansible playbooks.

-First, ensure you are in the Poetry environment by verifying that your terminal prompt begins with `(one-deploy-py3.12)`.
+First, ensure you are in the Hatch environment by verifying that your terminal prompt begins with `(one-deploy)`.

 To run the playbooks, in the `my-one` directory, run this command: